istio/istio.io/content/en/blog/2020/dns-proxy/index.md

-Taking inspiration from Kubernetes, Istio will now automatically allocate non-routable VIPs (from the Class E subnet) to such services as long as they dont use a wildcard host.
+Taking inspiration from Kubernetes, Istio will now automatically allocate non-routable VIPs (from the Class E subnet) to such services as long as they do not use a wildcard host.
 The Istio agent on the sidecar will use the VIPs as responses to the DNS lookup queries from the application.
 Envoy can now clearly distinguish traffic bound for each external TCP service and forward it to the right target.
 With the